 However, that doesn’t mean creating a high-quality product is straightforward.
 Makers are faced with tough decisions about just what “high-quality” means to them and about what it will take to achieve.
 What if the materials are simply too expensive?
 What if your efforts land you in an endless “research and development” phase, preventing you from putting your product out there?
 What if you have put yourself out there, and the feedback you’re getting isn’t what you expected?
 What if a major life event (for me, it was the birth of my son) takes place in the middle of your product development journey?
 Now what?

-Makers have to contend with all kinds of What If’s? along the way, plus difficult cost-benefit analyses, integrity questions, personal circumstances, and product challenges.
+Makers have to contend with all kinds of what-ifs along the way, plus difficult cost-benefit analyses, integrity questions, personal circumstances, and product challenges.
 I’ve been through it.
 And while the way you make these decisions is personal and there will rarely be a single “right” answer, I’ve found that getting clear about what excellence means to you—and then returning to that commitment time and again—pays off.
 And it all begins by committing to your product, taking a deep breath, and jumping in.

 Be patient (not perfect) with the process

-Of all the products I was learning to make, deodorant was the most exciting to me—probably because it was the most challenging to get right.
-But I was determined to ditch my Soft n Dri and come up with a natural formula that smelled amazing, looked beautiful, felt great to the touch, and actually worked.
-I’ve always had a sensitive nose—aware of subtle aromas like fallen leaves and offended by chemical scents like air fresheners—which meant I was constantly conscious of how I smelled, and my standards were high.
+Of all the products I was learning to make, deodorant was the most exciting to me; probably because it was the most challenging to get right.
+But I was determined to ditch my Soft & Dri and come up with a natural formula that smelled amazing, looked beautiful, felt great to the touch, and actually worked.
+I’ve always had a sensitive nose.
+I was aware of subtle aromas like fallen leaves and offended by chemical scents like air fresheners—which meant I was constantly conscious of how I smelled.
+My standards were high.

-Most deodorant recipes in my new DIY books were vinegar-based, meant to be spritzed.
+Most deodorant recipes in my new DIY books were vinegar based, meant to be spritzed.
 Was that really going to cut it?
 I was skeptical.
 I also didn’t find the idea of spraying my pits with vinegar to be very appealing.

-I took my research endeavors online, where a popular ingredient I learned about was milk of magnesia.
+I took my research endeavors online, where I learned that a popular deodorant ingredient was milk of magnesia.
 Its high pH value neutralized acidic odor-causing bacteria, and it was historically known to help with body odor.
-But again that was for a liquid deodorant, which I thought would feel sticky and wet.
+However, it was used in for a liquid deodorant, which I thought would feel sticky and wet.
 I wanted to create something smooth, soft, and matte.

 That brought me to “solid” deodorant recipes, which varied widely.
-I realized quickly that achieving a smooth texture and perfect consistency, while also achieving a shelf-stable product without synthetics, wouldn’t be easy.
+I realized quickly that achieving a smooth texture and perfect consistency—while also achieving a shelf-stable product without synthetics—wouldn’t be easy.
 Most conventional deodorants contain propylene glycol to give deodorant the glide we’re accustomed to.
 Most also have a high ratio of water which acts as a filler to keep costs low, but using water would mean having to use synthetic preservatives I wasn’t comfortable with.
-It was important to me that every ingredient serve a purpose that would benefit the skin or contribute to its effectiveness, without fillers or controversial ingredients.
+It was important to me that every ingredient would benefit the skin or contribute to the effectiveness of the product, and I didn’t want to use fillers or controversial ingredients.

 One of the first recipes I tried out was simply coconut oil and baking soda.
 I loved the simplicity of it but realized that the texture was unpredictable.
 The coconut oil was solid when cool but had a very low melting point, and mixing it with baking soda resulted in a grainy, sandy feel.
 And the formula wasn’t entirely effective.